vectorgrp/xcp-lite/xcp_register_type/README.md

 Goal:

 Create a new optimized proc_macro called McRegisterType.
-The new macro should generate code to register the types directly in the mc_registry.
+The new macro should generate code to register the types directly in the registry.
 The old macro in xcp_type_description generated intermediate data structures to register the types later in the mc_registry.
 The type was

 ```rust
 struct StructDescriptor {
     name: &'static str,